What is a dispute?

 The goal of uploading evidence to the dispute portal is to prove that the transaction was initiated and authorized by the cardholder.
 While actual fraud is rare in the nonprofit space, it does happen.
 If you suspect that the disputed charge was fraudulent, you may accept the dispute, or upload any evidence at your disposal to aid in the investigation.
 Supplying the transaction information will either help prove the transaction was not fraudulent, or if a true case of fraud, will help the card company or issuing bank’s investigation, so it is usually a good idea to upload evidence.

 Should I refund the cardholder?

-Generally when a dispute is initiated, the card company or issuing bank removes the funds in question from the merchant and transfers them back to the cardholder.
-If you would like to refund the cardholder and not fight the case, you can accept the dispute.
-The cardholder will keep the amount in question, and ensure that you don’t return any more funds than necessary.
+Generally, when a dispute is initiated, the card company or issuing bank removes the funds in question from the merchant and transfers them back to the cardholder.
+If you would like the cardholder to keep the funds and not fight the case, you should accept the dispute instead of refunding.
+The cardholder will keep the amount in question, and it will ensure that you don’t return any more funds than necessary.

 How long does the dispute process take?

 The dispute process can take up to 90 days to fully resolve and can take even longer in some cases.
 It varies greatly from case to case and depends upon each stakeholder and financial institution involved.